alleaffengaffen/tevbox/README.md

 ## Solution design

 In general: a tevbox is just a dead-simple VPS with a mainstream Linux Distro and some development tools as well as the famous [code-server](https://github.com/coder/code-server).
 All other tools you need to develop are most likely also browser-based so this means you can code from wherever you want.
 In my case I'm using [Hetzner](http://hetzner.de/) for this job as their machines are very affordable.
-But it could be anything, doesn't even need to be public, due to the awesome work of [Tailscale](https://tailscale.com).
+But it could be any cloud provider.

 The workflow for creating a new VM is as follows:
 - Head over to the Actions tab of this repository and manually dispatch the workflow "Create new box".